trampgeek/moodle-qtype_coderunner/Readme.md

 that the mark is determined by how many of the tests the code successfully passed.

-CodeRunner has been in use at the University of Canterbury for over ten years running many millions of student quiz question submissions in Python, C , JavaScript, PHP, Octave and Matlab.
+CodeRunner has been in use at the University of Canterbury for over ten years running many millions of student quiz question submissions in Python, C, JavaScript, PHP, Octave and Matlab.
 It is used in laboratory work, assignments, tests and exams in multiple courses.
 In recent years CodeRunner has spread around the world and as of January 2021 is installed on over 1800 Moodle sites worldwide